 Student fees are to be paid at the beginning of school year.
 The yearly fee is \$50.00 for supplies and \$50.00 for technology.
 Those parents who cannot afford to pay fees immediately are to contact the office and make arrangements in writing of payment schedule.
 All school fees are due on or before September 30.
 We strongly recommend that school fees be paid by check or money order instead of cash.
 There will be a fee charged for returned checks.
-School fees may also be paid on line through K12Payment Center.
+If you do send cash in your child, we will send home a receipt.
+School fees may also be paid on line through Payschoolscentral.com.
+Please inform the school office if you paid with this method.